Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `virtualNetworkResourceId`

 This option allows the solution to be connected to a VNET that the customer provides.
-If you have an existing VNET that was made for this solution, you can choose to give it here.
+If you have an existing VNET that was made for this solution, you can specify it here.
 If you do not use this option, this module will make a new VNET for you.

 - Required: No
 - Type: string